SynthAgent: Adapting Web Agents with Synthetic Supervision: Analysis

 We first analyze the quality and diversity of synthetic data in Table~\ref{tab:stat_data}.
 To better understand the characteristics of synthesized tasks, we also visualize their embeddings using t-SNE~\citep{tsne} in Figure~\ref{fig:tsne}, where points closer in the plot indicate more similar tasks, while points farther apart indicate greater diversity.

 \paragraph{Task Diversity \& Quality.} Synthesized task diversity is the essential prerequisite for effective agent adaptation.
-Self-Instruct produces points heavily clustered in a small region of the embedding space, which reflects: without environment grounding, the LLM ``imagined'' tasks results in repetitive and narrow task variations.
+Self-Instruct produces points heavily clustered in a small region of the embedding space, which indicates, without real environment grounding, LLM ``imagined'' tasks results in narrow task variations.
 In contrast, OS-Genesis achieves better diversity ($83$) through random environment exploration.
 Explorer exhibits the poorest diversity ($54$) with a highly clustered pattern, indicating that its initial coarse-grained task proposals from the homepage constrain the space of possible tasks. \ours achieves the highest diversity score after task refinement, with points closely resembling the distribution of human written tasks.
 This suggests that our categorized exploration and task refinement strategies effectively covers different functions and interaction depths.
+To further quantify the coverage behavior of categorized exploration, Table~\ref{tab:cat_stats} reports page-level statistics across environments.
+The relatively stable category granularity across websites suggests that categorized exploration provides consistent functional coverage despite large differences in page structures.
+A case study of categorized exploration is provided in Appendix~\ref{app:case_study}.

-\paragraph{Trajectory Quality.} Table~\ref{tab:stat_data} shows that our method achieves the highest trajectory quality ($92.5$), substantially outperforming other methods.
-From the ablation, we can find the improvement is enabled by our dual refinement.
-First, task refinement during trajectory collection ensures tasks are feasible and grounded in actual observations.
-Second, trajectory refinement with global context effectively mitigates noise from execution and task edits.
-To understand why Explorer underperforms despite similar refinement, we analyze trajectory completion rates in Table~\ref{tab:stat_complete_rate_traj}.
-Explorer's continuous task refinement during execution changes goals and adds details at each step, causing agents to deviate from original objectives, resulting in 68.3\% of trajectories exceeding the step budget without task completion.
-In contrast, \ours has 73.8\% success rate with task refinement and 92.5\% after trajectory refinement, demonstrating the advantage of the proposed dual refinement design.
-In addition, compared with $0.22\$$ cost of Explorer, \ours only costs only about $60\%$ of it due to more efficient exploration and refinement.
+\paragraph{Trajectory Quality.} Table~\ref{tab:stat_data} shows that our method achieves the highest trajectory quality ($82.6$, avg. $83.4$ across judges), substantially outperforming other methods.
+The improvement is enabled by our dual refinement: task refinement ensures tasks are feasible and grounded in observations, while trajectory refinement with global context mitigates noise from execution and task edits.
+Notably, our trajectory refinement applies edits conservatively: Table~\ref{tab:reorder_stats} shows that reorder accounts for only $4.1\%$ of edit operations (Remove + Reorder), gated by explicit independence checks.
+Table~\ref{tab:reorder_eval} further shows that reordered versions achieve higher win rates ($42\%$ vs. $27\%$) and quality scores ($68.9$ vs. $62.1$) in a head-to-head evaluation on 100 reordered trajectories, confirming that constrained reordering improves trajectory quality without introducing instability.